 - Nothing in this Policy limits Deerfield from taking immediate interim disciplinary action as set forth in the school’s disciplinary code, policies or practices.

-- Upon the initiation of an Informal Proceeding, the Designated Official will separately meet in a timely manner with the target and the subject of the complaint, and if a student, advise their parent(s) or guardian(s) to tell them about the informal process, the nature of the complaint, explain the prohibition against retaliation, and determine the corrective action
+- Upon the initiation of an Informal Proceeding, the Designated Official will separately meet in a timely manner with the target and the subject of the complaint, and if students, advise their parent(s) or guardian(s) to tell them about the informal process, the nature of the complaint, explain the prohibition against retaliation, and determine the corrective action

 - If appropriate after adequate investigation, the Designated Official will propose a resolution and discuss it with the target or refer the matter to the Community Conduct Committee.